On the optimal local well-posedness of the wave kinetic equation in $L^r$: Introduction

 Moreover the solution depends continuously on the initial data: let $f_0, g_0 \in \l k \r^{-2 + \frac{3}{r} -\delta} L^r$, $T_1,T_2>0$ be the times of existence obtained above and $f,g$ be the corresponding solutions of \eqref{KWE} in $[0,T_1]$ and $[0,T_2]$ respectively.
 Then, there holds the estimate

 where $T_{min}:=\min\{T_1,T_2\}$.

-Finally, the flow preserves positivity, in the sense that if $f_0 \geq 0,$ then for all $t \in [0,T], f(t) \geq 0,$ where $T$ is the time of existence corresponding to $f_0$. \end{theorem} \begin{remark} The case $\delta = 0$ corresponds to the critical exponent. \end{remark} \begin{remark} In the special cases $r = 2, r = \infty,$ we recover the results of \cite{GeIoTr}. \end{remark} \begin{remark} As will be clear in the proof, all the cases $2 \leq r \leq \infty$ are treated in a unified way. \end{remark}
+Finally, the flow preserves positivity, in the sense that if $f_0 \geq 0,$ then for all $t \in [0,T], f(t) \geq 0,$ where $T$ is the time of existence corresponding to $f_0$. \end{theorem} \begin{remark} The case $\delta = 0$ corresponds to the critical exponent. \end{remark} \begin{remark} In the special cases $r = 2, r = \infty,$ we recover the results of \cite{GeIoTr}.
+Of course, it is possible to obtain the intermediate cases from their bounds by multilinear interpolation. \end{remark} \begin{remark} As will be clear in the proof, all the cases $2 \leq r \leq \infty$ are treated in a unified way. \end{remark}